qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Copyright Label
 ...............

-|copyrightLabel| :menuselection:`Copyright Label` can be used to decorate your map with a **Copyright** label.
+|copyrightLabel| :guilabel:`Copyright Label` can be used to decorate your map with a **Copyright** label.

-The Copyright Label dialog is almost identical to the :ref:`title_label_decoration` dialog.

-Differences are:

-* you can not set a :guilabel:`Background bar color`.
-* the default :guilabel:`Placement` position of the Copyright Label is :guilabel:`Bottom Right`.
+To add this decoration:

-Select menu option :menuselection:`View --> Decorations --> Copyright Label...` to open the dialog.
+#.
+Select menu option :menuselection:`View --> Decorations --> Copyright Label...`
+   to open the dialog.

    .. _figure_decorations_copyright: